a-angeliev/Shoecommerce/server/README.md

 > ## Get many products
 > You can take all existed products, but also you can filter products by gender, category, type.
 > If you want to filter products should use URL params.
-> "?brand=RandomBrand" -> That will filter products and you will get only that they have brand = RandomBrand.
+> "?brand=RandomBrand" -> That will filter products and, you will get only that they have brand = RandomBrand.
 > "?category=RandomCategory" -> Same as brand filtration.
 > "?gender=kid" -> Same as brand. ** GENDER CAN BE ONLY KID, MAN, WOMAN.
 If you try with something else you will get error.
 >